Andrew-Hogan/easymunk/README.md

 2. Reduce the amount of pre-processing required for munkres.
 3. Automatically account for some special-case munkres decisions.
 4. Do all of the above without reducing munkres' functionality.

+What might one use the Hungarian algorithm to accomplish?

+* Assigning pairs.
+  * For example: objects in images to information about those objects.
+* Assigning tasks.
+* Evaluating changing cost attributes over function iterations. (duplicate your primaries per iteration and forbid!)
+* Handling and evaluating all potential values for the best single value for every actor.
+* And more!

 See this module's easymunk.py for use instructions, or the [munkres documentation][] for more algorithm details.